SpokaneTech/SpokanePythonWeb/.github/CONTRIBUTING.md

 ### Reporting Bugs

-- Before creating bug reports, please check the [existing issues](https://github.com/djangoaddicts/django-pygwalker/issues) as you might find that the issue has already been reported.
+- Before creating bug reports, please check the [existing issues](https://github.com/SpokaneTech/SpokaneTechWeb/issues) as you might find that the issue has already been reported.
 - When creating a bug report, please include a clear and concise description of the problem and steps to reproduce it.

 ### Suggesting Enhancements

-- Before creating enhancement suggestions, please check the [list of open issues](https://github.com/djangoaddicts/django-pygwalker/issues) as you might find that the suggestion has already been made.
+- Before creating enhancement suggestions, please check the [list of open issues](https://github.com/SpokaneTech/SpokaneTechWeb/issues) as you might find that the suggestion has already been made.
 - When creating an enhancement suggestion, please provide a detailed description and, if possible, an implementation proposal.

 ### Pull Requests

 - Provide a clear and concise description of your pull request.
 - Ensure you have tested your changes thoroughly.
-- Add/update unittests as nessessary.
+- Add/update unittests as necessary.
-- Make sure code quaility tools run successfully.
+- Make sure code quality tools run successfully.

     Merging contributions requires passing the checks configured with the CI.
-This includes running tests, linters, and other code quaility tools successfully on the currently officially supported Python and Django versions.
+This includes running tests, linters, and other code quality tools successfully on the currently officially supported Python and Django versions.

 <br/>